wilsonjr/ClusterShapley/README.md

 Citation
 --------

-Please, use the following reference to cite HUMAP in your work:
+Please, use the following reference to further details and to cite ClusterShapley in your work:

 .. code:: bibtex